mojamil/Expedijkstra/README.md

  ### BFS vizualizations customizations (must use -b and some form of -v)

  * -ve or -v or -ve NUM: vizulize bfs with edge every second.
 Takes long time depending on num inputed.
-  If no num or invalid num, it defaults to 4.
-Takes much quicker.
+  If no num or invalid num, it defaults to 4 which should be fairly quick.
 Will be viewable  in file Maps/bfs_by_edges.gif.
- * -vl or -vl : vizualization of bfs with a new layer every frame, with the inputed number of edges.
+ * -vl : vizualization of bfs with a new layer every frame, with the inputed number of edges.
 Will be viewable in Maps/bfs_by_layer.gif.
+This should be much quicker than -ve, with only a couple frames in the animation.

  ### Example Usage
  * ./air -b JFK; Does bfs traversal begininng at JFK.
 Can check bfs traversal at traversal_order.txt.
- * ./air -d JFK; SFO - Does Dijkstras from JFK to SFO.
+ * ./air -d JFK SFO - Does Dijkstras from JFK to SFO.
 Printed out optimal route in command line.
  * ./air -b -ve JFK 40; Performs and vizualizes bfs from JFK.
 Vizualization adds a frame every edge, so very slow.
 Will add 40 frames.
 Can view in Maps/vizualize_by_edges.gif.
 A preloaded one located in the example folder, and also is below, is there if you want to see it without building one.
  * ./air -b -vl JFK; Performs and vizualizes bfs from JFK by layer (every bfs is done with that layer of depth).
  * ./air -d -v JFK SFO; Does Dijkstras from JFK to SFO and vizualizes it.
 Starts at red and ends at green with all intermediate airports in blue.
+Viewable map at Maps/dijikstras.png.
  * ./air; Allows user to input to airports in loop to continueally find best route with Dijikstras.
 ## Results
 All results are in Examples folder.